marklap/rundeckrun/README.rst

 Running Tests
 -------------

-.. tip:: You'll probably want to create a `virtualenv <http://www.virtualenv.org/en/latest/>`_ for this.
+.. note:: You'll probably want to create a `virtualenv <http://www.virtualenv.org/en/latest/>`_
+    for this.

 Running the tests requires a running Rundeck server (the Rundeck standalone jar works well) and an API token for said Rundeck server.